YogiBear52/Standards/Methodology/Dev/Networking/Protocols/Protocols.md

 Http vs MSMQ vs WebSockets

-## OnDemand vs Event Based Communication
+## OnDemand vs Event Driven Communication

 There are two different types of requests

 - On Demand
   - Client is waiting for a response.
 As long as he keeps waiting, as the chances he will get pissed off.
-- Event based
+- Event Driven
-  - Something has happened in the world, nobody known when- thus nobody is waiting for it.
+  - Something has happened in the world, nobody known when - thus nobody is waiting for it.
   - This is an event, and it triggers a request to your services to notify you about it.
 The services get the data, process it and do whatever they want.
   - For these type of request we can use a Queue tool that will help us manage all the events more easily and safely.
   - These queue tool are using a different protocol, more efficient one than HTTP - MSMQ.